heavyai/ibis-heavyai/CONTRIBUTING.md

 ### Write Documentation

-ibis-omniscidb could always use more documentation, whether as part of the official ibis-omniscidb docs, in docstrings, or even on the web in blog posts, articles, and such.
+ibis-heavyai could always use more documentation, whether as part of the official ibis-heavyai docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback

-The best way to send feedback is to file an issue at https://github.com/omnisci/ibis-omniscidb/issues.
+The best way to send feedback is to file an issue at https://github.com/heavyai/ibis-heavyai/issues.

 If you are proposing a feature: